grepdisc/communitycanvases/_pages/events.md

 </div>

 ## Past Events

+- WRITE ON! workshop at 6pm Feb 8th at Big Big Table

 - Our partner - Recovery Stories met at Fitz Books at 5:30pm on Jan 22nd.
 Sixteen individuals gathered over waffles to share their stories of recovery and poetry,